untoldengine/UntoldEngine/docs/API/UsingAnimationTransitions.md

 A transition that begins before the entity has ever displayed a pose (for example, right after scene load) falls back to a hard cut — there is nothing on screen to blend from.

+Switching clips on a **paused** (or `.forceOff`) entity captures the static pose on screen with zero velocity — the motion recorded before the freeze is not carried into the transition.

 ## Tips and Best Practices